-02 Oct Taking on your first employees
+02 Oct Taking on your first employees accounting advice

-Taking on your first employee can be daunting, but is a task that must be overcome for businesses that have ambition to grow.
+Taking on your first employee can be daunting, but is a task that must be overcome for businesses that have the ambition to grow.
 Hiring employees will allow you to be able to focus on what you are best at, as opposed to being a generalist covering all areas of the business.

 That said, employing staff will require you to take on many administrative and compliance responsibilities related to their remuneration, rights and general well-being.
 It is imperative to give this some upfront thought to ensure that you abide by all legal responsibilities, as well as understanding the financial implications this will have on your business.